 - Media literacy such as spotting fake news.

-You can find out more information and help prepare your pupils by sharing UNICEF’s ‘The State of the World’s Children — Children in a Digital World, 2017’ report.
+- You can find out more information by viewing UNICEF’s ‘The State of the World’s Children — Children in a Digital World, 2017’ report.